Energy Efficient Resource Allocation for Hybrid Services with Future Channel Gains

 \subsection{Transmission and Channel Models}

 Consider frequency-selective block fading channel.
 Time is discretized to frames each with duration $\Delta T$ and time slots each with duration $\tau$.
-The durations are defined according to the channel variation, i.e., the variation of large scale channel gain (caused by path-loss and shadowing) and small scale channel gain (caused by fast fading) due to user mobility.
-Assume that: (1) the large scale channel gain remains constant within each frame and may vary among frames, and (2) the small scale channel gain remains constant within each time slot and is independent and identically distributed (i.i.d.) among different time slots and subcarriers in each frame.
-In typical scenarios, large-scale channel gain varies in the order of seconds. $\tau$ is the channel coherence time, which is in the order of milliseconds \cite{WirelessCom}.
-With the predicted user location along the trajectory \cite{Song2010prediction} and measured radio map, the large scale channel gain is predictable \cite{Hatem2014Toward}, but the small scale channel gain is hard to predict beyond the channel coherence time.
-For notational simplicity, we assume $\Delta T = N_S \tau$.
-In practice, $\Delta T \gg \tau$ \cite{WirelessCom}.
+The durations are defined according to the variation of large-scale channel gain and small-scale channel gain due to user mobility, respectively.
+The large-scale channel gains are predictable within a prediction window, with the predicted trajectories and a measured radio map \cite{Hatem2014EE}.
+The small-scale channel gains (called instantaneous channel gains interchangeably in this work, also called CSI in literature) are predictable \cite{VTC18CSIprediction} within the channel coherence time (i.e., within $\tau$).
+For simplicity, we assume that: (1) the large-scale channel gain remains constant within each frame and may vary among frames, and (2) the small-scale channel gain remains constant within each time slot and is independent and identically distributed (i.i.d.) among time slots in each frame and subcarriers.

-Denote the number of users that have accessed to the BS at the beginning of a prediction window\footnote{The users arriving at the cell during a prediction window will wait to be served in the next prediction window, where some of newly arrived users will not be admitted by the BS if their QoS cannot be ensured.} as $M_D+M_R$, where $M_D$ and $M_R$ are the numbers of VoD and RT users, respectively.
+Each frame includes $N_{\rm S}$ time slots, i.e., $\Delta T = N_S \tau$.
+A prediction window includes $N_L$ successive frames.
+At the beginning of a prediction window, the average channel gains in future frames within the window of both types of users are assumed known at the BS.
+However, CSI is only known at the BS and the user at the beginning of each time slot.

-The prediction window includes $N_L$ successive frames.
+There are $M_D+M_R$ users that access to the BS at the beginning of a prediction window, where $M_D$ and $M_R$ are the numbers of users requesting VoD and RT services, respectively.